-Some people experience pain and tension in their facial regions after waking up.
+Do you have frequent sore cheeks and temples?
+Some people experience cheekbone pain and tension in their facial regions after waking up.
 Sleep is supposed to rejuvenate your mind and body after a long day of work or school.
 Unfortunately, some people wake up with even more tension and pain.
-Headaches, dizziness, earaches, and jaw pain experienced immediately after waking are often closely associated with bruxism, or habitual teeth-grinding, which usually occurs while you’re sleeping.
+Headaches, dizziness, earaches, and jaw pain experienced immediately after waking are often closely associated with bruxism, or habitual teeth grinding, which usually occurs while you’re sleeping.

 What is Bruxism?

-It is difficult to diagnose yourself with bruxism, especially if you exhibit it while sleeping.
-If you sleep with a loved one, then he or she may hear the noise of teeth-grinding, and can alert you to the condition before serious damage occurs.
+It is difficult to assess your clenching risks, especially if you exhibit it while sleeping.
+If you sleep with a loved one, then he or she may hear the noise of teeth grinding, and can alert you to the condition before serious damage occurs.

 Symptoms of Bruxism

 Though you will need a professional assessment to properly diagnose bruxism, there are a few warning signs that could indicate you grind your teeth.
 For example, the symptoms include:

 - Small chips or cracks in the teeth

 - Hot or cold sensitive teeth